samuelreichor/craft-nuxt-starter/README.md

 - `ddev fe <command>`: cd's in the frontend folder and runs the provided command.
 - `ddev npm run <command>` runs the commands in the frontend folder due to npm workspaces.

+**Note:** This template utilizes npm workspaces, which is why there are two package.json files.
+This setup allows you to run npm commands at the root level while managing multiple packages within the workspace efficiently. (`ddev npm run dev` does the same as `ddev fe npm run dev`)

 ## Further Resources

-- [Craft Query API](https://github.com/samuelreichor/craft-query-api): The Craft CMS Plugin, that powers this great stuff.
+- [Craft Query API](https://samuelreichor.at/libraries/craft-query-api): The Craft CMS Plugin, that powers this great stuff.
 - [Nuxt Craft CMS](https://samuelreichor.at/libraries/nuxt-craftcms): The package used to get the query builder in Nuxt.
 - [JS Craft CMS API](https://samuelreichor.at/libraries/js-craftcms-api): `nuxt-craftcms` is built on the `js-craftcms-api`.